 Running multiple trials, for multiple sponsors, at the same time.
 Here's how the platform keeps everything organized, separated, and on track.

 The platform supports concurrent multi-trial management with strict data separation between projects.
 CROs can operate under a single organizational account while maintaining complete isolation between sponsor engagements.
+Learn how Collective Minds Research can help Contract Research Organizations.

 Yes.
 CROs can run multiple active projects in parallel.
 Each project has its own user permissions, pipeline, and audit trail, with no data crossover between studies.